conveyal/seamless-census/README.md

 of the data consumer to deduplicate them; this can be done based on IDs.
 An enumeration unit that is duplicated across tiles must have the same integer ID in both tiles.

+We have already loaded LODES data from 2013 and 2014 in the S3 buckets `lodes-data` and `lodes-data-2014`, which are publicly readable and requester-pays.
+The 2013 data lacks Massachusetts, and uses 2011 data for Kansas, due to data availability.
+The 2014 data does not have these problems.

 ## Use in Analyst Server

 Any dataset that can be placed in this format can be used in Analyst Server.